 We also encourage you to fast from TV, movies, computer games, and even Facebook and YouTube.

-Sometimes things that are not bad in themselves can take so much of our time.
-Put aside everything possible so you can have more time to spend with the Lord.
+Sometimes things that are not bad in themselves can take too much of our time.
+Put aside everything possible so you have more time to spend with the Lord.